str0g/autoinvoice/README.md

 >``.du``

 ### Restoring database
-sqlite3 dbase.db < dbase.sql
+`sqlite3 dbase.db < dbase.sql`

-### prepering input for build record
+### Preparing input for build record
-Input expects python str other ways application may not work correctly and tests are going to fail.
+Input expects python str other ways' application may not work correctly and tests are going to fail.
-So its very important to check encoding and data type returned by chosen data provider.
+So It's very important to check encoding and data type returned by chosen data provider.

 Usage
 ===========